 - When you add the shrimp to the stew at the very end, in 3 to 4 minutes they will be cooked through.
 Any longer and the shrimp will start to get rubbery.
 Serve the stew right away.

-Have some good, crusty bread with the stew so you can soak up all the good flavor from the broth.
+Have some good, crusty bread with the stew so you can soak up all the flavor from the broth.
+MaryJo has a good bread recipe ….Honey Whole Wheat Bread.

 A cold, crisp wine like sauvignon blanc or pinot grigio pairs nicely.
 Ice water with some lemon is a good choice too.